valentin2105/Kubernetes-Saltstack/README.md

 If you want to enable IPv6 on pod's side, you need to change `kubernetes.worker.networking.calico.ipv6.enable` to `true`.

-## Deployment
+### II.
+Cluster deployment

 To deploy your Kubernetes cluster using this formula, you first need to setup your Saltstack master/Minion.

 You can use [Salt-Bootstrap](https://docs.saltstack.com/en/stage/topics/tutorials/salt_bootstrap.html) or [Salt-Cloud](https://docs.saltstack.com/en/latest/topics/cloud/) to enhance the process.

 The configuration is done to use the Salt-master as the Kubernetes master.

 You can have them as different nodes if needed but the `post_install/script.sh` require `kubectl` and access to the `pillar` files.

 #### The recommended configuration is :